Larawiz/docs/docs/model-properties/traits.md

 ::::

 ::: warning Only lists accepted
-Ensure the `trait` key is a list.
+Ensure the `trait` key is a **list**.
 If you issue a string in the YAML file, it will be treated as a column.
 :::

 ## External traits

 In other occasions, you may have a package with a trait you want to use.

-For illustration purposes, we are gonna install a package that [allows users to have Two Factor Authentication without external providers](https://github.com/DarkGhostHunter/Laraguard).
+For illustration purposes, we are going to install a package that [allows users to have Two Factor Authentication without external providers](https://github.com/DarkGhostHunter/Laraguard).
 We can immediately use the trait that comes with the package by just issuing it into the list.

 :::: tabs :options="{ useUrlFragment: false }"
 ::: tab "YAML" id="external-traits-yaml"